-The submodules that can be added to your design are displayed in the Submodule pane.
+The submodules that can be added to your design are displayed in the IP Catalog pane with an icon of a chip in green color.

 When a submodule is created from a sandbox project (see Creating a New Submodule Project), it is added to the Submodule pane for that project.